-C. Decision.
+B. Decision.

 - 1. Request for Further Information.
 The Review Authority may request further information from the individual making an RA Request consistent with state and federal disability laws, including the Acts, and this subsection 855-O(4), specifying in detail the further information required. - 2.
 Decision and Timing.
 The Review Authority will issue a written decision within 30 days of its receipt of a complete RA Request (including any additional information required under subsection 4.e.2.A. above).
-The written decision must: explain in detail the basis of the decision under the required findings in subsection 4.f., give notice of the applicant's right to appeal the decision, and be sent to the applicant by first-class mail with return receipt requested. - D. Compliance with other Regulations.
-An approved accommodation does not affect any person's obligations to comply with all other applicable regulations not at issue in the requested accommodation. - E. Confidentiality.
+The written decision must: explain in detail the basis of the decision under the required findings in subsection 4.f., give notice of the applicant's right to appeal the decision, and be sent to the applicant by first-class mail with return receipt requested. - C. Compliance with other Regulations.
+An approved accommodation does not affect any person's obligations to comply with all other applicable regulations not at issue in the requested accommodation. - D. Confidentiality.
 All information concerning an RA Request will be kept confidential and will not be shared with other persons who are not directly involved in the interactive process or decision making about the RA Request unless disclosure is: - 1.
 Required to make or assess the decision to grant or deny the request for accommodation or modification. - 2.
-Required to administer or implement the requested accommodation or modification.

-- 3. Authorized by the individual with the disability in writing; or - 4.
-Required by law. - F. Finality.
-The decision of the Review Authority is final.
+Required to administer or implement the requested accommodation or modification. - 3.
+Authorized by the individual with the disability in writing; or - 4.
+Required by law.